LakshmiSBelgavi/LakshmiSBelgavi/README.md

 ## 🔭 What I'm Up To
 - 🧠 Sharpening my DSA skills in Python
-- 🛠️ Building something cool with Django (stay tuned 👀)
+- ✅ Recently built a cool project with Django!
 - 🌱 Leveling up, learning, and evolving — every single day

 ---